-Doctors often prescribe opioid medications for people with cancer, especially when the disease is in later stages.
+Healthcare professionals often prescribe opioid medications for people living with cancer, especially when the disease progresses to later stages.

-The researchers studied 750 relevant U.S. health records for 2010–2015.
+The researchers studied 750 relevant U.S. health records from 2010–2015.
 Their findings suggest that pain affects:

-- about 39 percent of people who have survived cancer
+- about 39% of people who have survived cancer

-- around 55 percent of people who are currently receiving treatment for cancer
+- around 55% of people who are currently receiving treatment for cancer

-- about 66 percent of people with cancer that is in an advanced, metastatic, or terminal stage
+- about 66% of people with cancer that is in an advanced, metastatic, or terminal stage

-Opioids can have other serious adverse effects, including:
+In addition to OIC, opioids can have other serious adverse effects.
+These